nerdpress-org/docker-sf3/README.md

 Change the ini settings for f.e. remote_host in the .env file according to your docker setup.

 In PHPStorm you will need to setup a server, we assume that it is called *docker-sf3*.
-In the Server set the Host you are using, port will be 8080 and the Debugger is Xdebug.
+In the Server set the Host you are using, Port will be *8080* and the Debugger is *Xdebug*.
 In the Path Mappings set your root dir to /var/www/html

 Now set some breakpoint and call your site with ide key as GET param or in a cookie.